openwns/documentation/usersGuide/modules/dll/wimemac/experiment2.rst

 .. figure:: images/experiment2-Wrowser_delayZoomed.png
    :align: center

-The X-Axis shows the packet delay in seconds, while the Y-Axis shows the propability that the delay is bigger than the X-value.
-Every scenario has its own curve in this diagram.
-The packet delay goes up to 0.3 seconds in some scenarios.
+The X-Axis shows the frame delay in seconds, while the Y-Axis shows the propability that the delay is higher than the X-value.
+Every curve in this diagram represents a simulation with a specific value for ``throughputPerStation``.
+The frame delay goes up to 0.3 seconds in some scenarios.
 It is also noticable that the delay is smaller the higher the value of ``throughputPerStation`` is.

-In the following experiment we will see how we can manipulate the delay and the saturation point.
+In the following experiment we will see how we can manipulate the delay and the saturation point to increase the system capacity.